dioong/dioong.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: software engineer enjoying to learn new things.
+subtitle: A software engineer enjoying to learn new things.
 ---

 ### tech stack